-Seventh Interdisciplinary Symposium on the Heritage of Western Greece
+Seventh Interdisciplinary Symposium on the Hellenic Heritage of Italy and Sicily

 on the theme of “Paideia and Performance”: